dag7dev/dag-anki-cards/README.md

 4. Download [Obsidian](https://obsidian.md/) and open the Obsidian vault in this repository.
 5. Download the [Obsidian_to_Anki](https://github.com/Pseudonium/Obsidian_to_Anki/) plugin and the follow the instructions.
 6. Create decks in Anki for each of the `.md` files in this repository.
 Each deck should have the same name as the `.md` file (TBH, see each markdown file for the name of the deck).
+7. Import the `.apkg` files in the `decks` folder in Anki.
-7. Click on the button in the left sidebar with the "Anki" icon and follow the instructions.
+8. Click on the button in the left sidebar with the "Anki" icon to sync Obisidian to Anki and wait.
-8. Done!
+9. Done!
 You should now have all the cards in your Anki decks.

 ## How to contribute
 1. Fork this repository.